kmn48280/Week-1-Project-1/readme.md

 ### Wade Glahn coded the areas:
-mockup templete (body background, navbar, and footer) The main page contaner for "Who we are"
+mockup templete (body background, navbar, and footer) The main page contaner for "What we do"
 Supporting CSS lines 2-50.

 ### Kristen Nakamoto coded the areas:
-The main page contaner for "What we do" supporting CSS lines 54-64.
+The main page contaner for "What we are" supporting CSS lines 54-64.

 ### Chelsey Martinez coded the areas: